Mahatma Isardas: Isardas and Jam Rawal

 In 1560, while returning, both of them were invited to attend the court of Jam Rawal in Jamnagar.
 There Isardas introduced himself and displayed his poetic talent by reciting some Dingal verses he composed.
 Jam Rawal was very impressed with his talent and offered Isardas the position of Raj Kavi (poet-laureate).
 His uncle Ashanand returned to Marwar after some time.

 In Jamnagar, Isardas studied the classics, especially the Bhagavata under Pitambar Bhatta, who was an erudite scholar of the Jam Rawal's court.
 Gradually the devotional aspects of his life developed to a sufficiently advanced stage.
 In his maturity, his fame soon spread all over Saurashtra and Gujarat which brought him plenty of wealth and land grants.

 Isardas and Jam Rawal had a very close relationship.
 After learning about the demise of Isardas's first wife, king Jam Rawal arranged for the second marriage of Isar Das in a respected Charan family of Gujarat.
 He was about 22 years old at the time of his second marriage.
 He had three sons–Gopaldasji, Jesaji, and Kahanadasji and one daughter from his second wife, Rajbai.
 Rajbai was the daughter of a Charan of the Avsura branch, Panthabhai Gadhavi.

 Jagat Temple was built by Jam Rawal in Dwarka on the insistence of Isardas, a devotee of Krishna.

-Jam Rawal presented Isardas with 'Kod Pasav' and also awarded the villages of Sanchano, Rangpur, Birbadarka, Goondho, etc. as jagir (fief).
+Jam Rawal presented Isardas with 'Kod Pasav' and also awarded the villages of Sanchana, Rangpar, Virvadarka, Goondho, etc. as jagir (fief).